tradle/tradleconf/README.md

 After the command completes (~20 minutes), you'll be able to configure the respective plugins

+To specify which kyc services to enable, run:

+`tradleconf set-kyc-services --name1 --name2` (run `tradleconf set-kyc-services --help` to see what's available)

 To update your kyc-services stack (Tradle pushes updates to constituent vendor SDK images):

 `tradleconf update-kyc-services`